-To successfully apply a roulette computer, the player needs to be able to receive an accurate prediction before the dealer calls no more bets.
-With the typical roulette computer, because dealers spin the ball at different speeds, you will find that many dealers don't spin the ball fast enough for the ball to even reach the target speed (especially after you've just clocked a slow rotor).
+To successfully apply a roulette computer, the player must be able to receive an accurate prediction before the dealer calls no more bets.
+With the typical roulette computer, because dealers spin the ball at different speeds, you will find that many dealers don’t spin the ball fast enough for the ball to even reach the target speed (especially after you’ve just clocked a slow rotor).
 This makes the typical roulette computer algorithm impractical in many circumstances, and is particularly frustrating as you may need to wait hours for a suitable dealer to return.
-It is the same case with visual ballistics methods as they use the same approach.
-Remember that both the simple roulette computer and visual ballistic algorithm involves waiting for the ball to reach a target speed, and then obtaining a prediction.
+It is the same case with visual ballistics methods.
+Remember that both the simple roulette computer and visual ballistic algorithm involve waiting for the ball to reach a target speed, and then obtaining a prediction.
 As this can be impractical with different dealers, a computer often needs to be able to predict at any ball speed for application to be practical.

 Shown above are two curves for the same ball timings.
 This is from a John Huxley Mk7 roulette wheel with Velstone ball track, which is one of the latest roulette wheels.
 The blue line shows the exact and actual timings with an ivorine ball.
 The red line shows the deceleration if you incorrectly assumed it to be linear.
 The red line looks smooth and accurate, but to give you an idea of how inaccurate the linear assumption is, consider that between two dots represents just one ball revolution.
 The data shows that at some ball speeds, the linear line is approximately between 0 – 2 full revolutions inaccurate.